manognachalla/Phylogenic-tree-construction/README.md

   - Closely related sequences
   - Data that follows a molecular clock
   - Situations where ultrametric trees are desired

+### Minimum Evolution (ME)
+- Optimizes tree topology to minimize total branch length
+- Based on the principle that shorter trees are more likely to be correct
+- Features:
+  - Progressive clustering approach
+  - Efficient distance matrix updates
+  - Balanced consideration of all possible tree topologies
+- Advantages:
+  - Good for finding parsimonious trees
+  - Effective for datasets with varying evolutionary rates
+  - Less sensitive to long branch attraction
+- Computationally efficient: O(n³) time complexity

 ## Distance Calculation Methods